mesos/elasticsearch/docs/index.md

     --frameworkName
        The name given to the framework.
        Default: elasticsearch
+    --frameworkPrincipal
+       The principal to use when registering the framework (username).
+       Default: <empty string>
     --frameworkRole
        Used to group frameworks for allocation decisions, depending on the allocation policy being used.
        Default: *
+    --frameworkSecretPath
+       The path to the file which contains the secret for the principal (password).
+Password in file must not have a newline.
+       Default: <empty string>
     --webUiPort
        TCP port for web ui interface.
        Default: 31100